trendlabs/2021Q3HOL-Azure-Infra/README.md

 ```

 ## Lab access
-- Once terraform finishes the provision, its output contains the RDP Public IPs map to each user lab, some things like below

-- User can use configuration that you specified in terraform.tfvars to login
+- After provisioning , you can access the lab guide in folder "outputs" - find the file relevant to your resource-group names, each participant will have a public IP stated in the file together with user/password